Maximilian von Weichs: World War II

 To prepare for the German invasion of Poland beginning World War II in 1939, Weichs was appointed head of his own Army Corps "Weichs".

-After the Polish surrender, he was made Commander-in-Chief of the 2nd Army, a part of Rundstedt's Army Group A in the West.
-After the Battle of France, he was awarded the Knight's Cross of the Iron Cross and promoted to colonel-general.
-Leading his army, Weichs later took part in the Balkans Campaign, and in preparation for Operation Barbarossa, the German invasion of the Soviet Union, he was assigned to lead the 2nd Army as a part of Fedor von Bock’s Army Group Centre.
+After the Polish surrender, he was made Commander-in-Chief of the 2nd Army, a part of Gerd von Rundstedt's Army Group A in the West.
+After the Battle of France, he was awarded the Knight's Cross of the Iron Cross and promoted to Generaloberst.

+Leading his army, Weichs later took part in the Balkans Campaign, where on May 19th, shortly after the capitulation of Yugoslavia, he ordered a target reprisal ratio of one hundred Serbs to be killed for each German soldier wounded by Yugoslav Partisans.
+In preparation for Operation Barbarossa, the German invasion of the Soviet Union, he was assigned to lead the 2nd Army as a part of Fedor von Bock’s Army Group Centre.
 He led the 2nd Army in 1941 through the Battle of Kiev, the Battle of Smolensk, and then on to Vyazma and Bryansk.

 In 1942, for Fall Blau, Weichs was assigned to lead the newly created Army Group B. Army Group B was composed of Salmuth's 2nd Army, Hoth’s 4th Panzer Army, and Paulus's 6th Army.
 In addition to the German armies, Army Group B included the 2nd Hungarian Army, 8th Italian Army, the Third and the Fourth Romanian Armies.
 The 6th Army was assigned to take the city of Stalingrad and cover approximately 800 km of front.

 The Soviet Operation Uranus broke through the Romanian armies on his flanks, cutting off the 6th Army inside Stalingrad.
 Suggesting retreat, Weichs fell out of Hitler’s favor.
-Consequently, parts of Army Group B were taken away from the command of Weichs and incorporated into a new "Army Group Don", led by Manstein.
+Consequently, parts of Army Group B were taken away from the command of Weichs and incorporated into a new "Army Group Don", led by Erich von Manstein.
 Later in February, the remaining part merged with the Don Group into a newly reinstated Army Group South, also led by Manstein.
 Weichs was relieved of command.

-Weichs was promoted to Field Marshal on 1 February 1943.
-In August 1943 Weichs was appointed Commander of Army Group F in the Balkans directing operations against local partisan groups.
-Since August 1943 Weichs was also OB Südost, commander-in-chief of the German occupied Greece and the Balkans (Yugoslavia, Albania and Thrace) whose headquarters were first in Belgrade and since 5 October 1944 in Vukovar.
-In April 1944 Weichs was appointed to the position of commander of all German troops stationed in Hungary.
+Weichs was promoted to Generalfeldmarschall on 1 February 1943.
+In August 1943, Weichs was appointed commander of Army Group F in the Balkans directing operations against local partisan groups.
+From August 1943, Weichs was also OB Südost, commander-in-chief of German-occupied Greece and the Balkans (Yugoslavia, Albania and Thrace).
+His headquarters were first in Belgrade and, from 5 October 1944, in Vukovar.
+In April 1944, Weichs was appointed the commander of all German troops in Hungary.
 In late 1944, he oversaw the German retreat from Greece and most of Yugoslavia.

+Post-war years

-Weichs was retired on 25 March 1945 and was arrested by American troops in May.
+Weichs retired from his military career on 25 March 1945, and was arrested by American troops in May.
 During the Nuremberg Trials, Weichs was said to be implicated in war crimes committed while suppressing the partisans.
 He was removed from the US Army's Hostages Trial for medical reasons without having been judged or sentenced.

+Weichs died on 27 September 1954 in Bonn, West Germany at the age of 72.